 #2 Improper light conditions

 Just like water, plants also need the right amount of light to perform photosynthesis.
-Too much light or little light will lead to yellowing of the leaves.
-Make sure to provide the right growing conditions for your plant to ensure optimum growth.
+Too much or little light will lead to the yellowing of the leaves.
+Ensure the right growing conditions for your plant to ensure optimum growth.

 #3 Compacted root system

-Compaction is mostly the case of potted plants.
-When plants outgrow their containers, they become root-bound and have a hard time getting nutrients.
-To remedy, check on the root ball by gently sliding it out from the container.
-If the roots are coiled around, prune them and transplant them into a bigger pot.
-Also, replenish the soil with good quality compost to give the plant a kick-start.
+Compaction is mostly the case with potted plants.
+When plants outgrow their containers, they become root-bound and have difficulty getting nutrients.
+To remedy this, check on the root ball by gently sliding it out from the container.
+If the roots are coiled, prune them and transplant them into a bigger pot.
+Also, replenish the soil with good quality compost to kick-start the plant.

 #4 Root damage